Duo67/Duo67.github.io/index.md

 ## Program Committee Member
  * The 30th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2024 Research Track)
  * The 33rd International Joint Conference on Artificial Intelligence (IJCAI-24)
+ * The 2024 Medical Image Computing and Computer-Assisted Intervention (MICCAI 2024)
  * SIAM International Conference on Data Mining (SDM 2024)
  * The 38th AAAI Conference on Artificial Intelligence (AAAI-24)
  * The 29th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2023 Research Track)